mrseanryan/chocolate-bars/README.md

 # :chocolate_bar: chocolate-bars readme

-Present histograms (bars!) of images in a directory, including extra such as exif data from the camera.
+Present histograms (bars!) of images in a directory, including extras such as exif data from the camera.

 Electon based app which runs on node.js.